norton287/Gigabyte-Z370-HD3P/README.md

 - Cooler Master Hyper 212 Evo (RR-212E-20PK-R2) CPU Cooler with PWM Fan, Four Direct Contact Heat Pipes
 - Rosewill Gaming ATX Full Tower Computer Case Cases THOR V2 Black

 For my BIOS settings see the [BIOS](BIOS.md) settings information.
-I would not update to the F11b BIOS as I have not been able to get my system to boot with it at all.
+GA released the F11 bios this month, and like F11b it does not boot with an M.2 NVME drive.
+The macOS NVME driver fails to load on boot.

 ## macOS Beta